MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 ### Using the Page tab to explore resources that construct the current webpage

-Use the **Page** tab of the **Navigator** pane to explore the file system that's returned from the server to construct the current webpage, and select JavaScript files to view, edit, and debug.
+Use the **Page** tab of the **Navigator** pane to explore the file system that's returned from the server to construct the current webpage.
+Select a JavaScript file to view, edit, and debug it.
 The **Page** tab lists all of the resources that the page has loaded.

 :::image type="complex" source="../media/sources-page-pane.msft.png" alt-text="The Page tab" lightbox="../media/sources-page-pane.msft.png":::
    The **Page** tab
 :::image-end:::

 Different webpages have a different tree structure.
-The following is how the **Page** tab is organized for the example page shown in the screen capture:
+For the example page that's shown in the screen capture, the **Page** tab is organized as follows:

 *   The top level is indicated as a **window** icon labeled as `top`, and represents an [HTML frame][W3CHtml4Frames]; `top` represents the main document frame.